-This co-op will give the student paid or unpaid practical working experience.
-Each student will be assigned working assignments with the various private/public work sites with agreements with Southern State including Southern State.
-The student will be assigned web design/development, video/audio production, social media, multimedia application development or training duties.
+This Co-Op will give student paid or unpaid practical working experience.
+Each student will be assigned working assignments with the various Private/Public work sites with agreement with SSCC.
+The student will be assigned repair, helpdesk, and support with hardware and software.